CUB-Libraries-CTA/room-booking-admin/README.md

 # Room Booking Admin

 This project providing an admin console to room booking project.
-The admin of this project can delete, edit, activate the devices in room booking project.
+The admin of this project can add, delete, edit the devices in room booking project.

 ## Installing
 ```